OptMist-Tokyo/DAEPreprocessingToolbox/README.md

 Cite as:

 > T. Oki.
-Improved structural methods for nonlinear differential-algebraic equations via combinatorial relaxation. *IMA Journal of Numerical Analysis*, to appear.
+Improved structural methods for nonlinear differential-algebraic equations via combinatorial relaxation. *IMA Journal of Numerical Analysis*, 43(1):357–386, 2023.

 > S. Iwata, T. Oki, and M. Takamatsu.
 Index reduction for differential-algebraic equations with mixed matrices. *Journal of the ACM*, 66(5), 2019.